Fuck

 Comedian George Carlin once commented that the word fuck ought to be considered more appropriate, because of its implications of love and reproduction, than the violence exhibited in many movies.
 He humorously suggested replacing the word kill with the word fuck in his comedy routine, such as in an old movie western: "Okay, sheriff, we're gonna fuck you, now.
 But we're gonna fuck you slow..."
 Or, perhaps at a baseball game: "Fuck the ump, fuck the ump, fuck the ump!"
 More popularly published is his famous "Filthy Words" routine, better known as "Seven Words You Can Never Say On Television."

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fuck" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Fuck" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools